-Today’s passenger security screening process works—but at great cost to authorities, the airline industry, and to passengers themselves.
-Given the predicted growth in air travel—and continuously evolving security threats—today’s model is not sustainable for the long term.
+Today’s passenger and cabin baggage security screening works, but at a cost to authorities, to the airline industry, and to passengers.
+Given the predicted growth in air travel, continuously evolving security threats, and passengers being increasingly dissatisfied with queues and intrusive measures, the industry agrees that today’s model is not sustainable in the long term.

-An uninterrupted journey from curb to aircraft door, where passengers proceed through the security checkpoint with minimal need to divest, where security resources are allocated based on risk, and where airport amenities can be maximized.
+A continuous journey from curb to airside, where passengers proceed through security with minimal inconvenience, where security resources are allocated based on risk, and where airport facilities can be optimized.

 - Strengthened security – Focus resources based on risk, increase unpredictability, make better use of existing technologies, and introduce new technologies with advanced capabilities as they become available

 - Increased operational efficiency – Increase throughput, optimize asset utilization, reduce cost per passenger, and maximize space and staff resources